Your cart

 How to use

-• Clean the wound with normal saline and sterile water.
+• Clean the wound with normal saline or sterile water.

-• Soaked gauze in sterile water, now wipes the wound from the outer edge.
+• Soaked gauze in sterile water, now wipe the wound from the outer edge.

 • You can use cold sterile gauze to cool the wound.

-• Avoid touching directly wounds with your hands, and use sterile gauze.
+• Avoid touching the wounds directly with your hands, simply use the sterile gauze.

 5.5.
 Apply Liquid Bandage

-In case of mat burn, try to apply the liquid bandage, it will help to close the wound more rapidly.
+In case of a mat burn, try to apply the liquid bandage to close the wound more rapidly.
 Liquid bandage products should be used on the mat burns.
 It helps in drying, preventing pain, and guards your body against bacteria.

 A liquid bandage is made up of glue, mixed with common antiseptic and anesthetic.
 If you need to remove the liquid bandage, apply a small quantity to the affected area and slowly wipe it off.